rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ### Ellipsis in Rust

-The three ASCII dots syntax is already for [C-variadic functions](https://doc.rust-lang.org/beta/unstable-book/language-features/c-variadic.html).
+The three ASCII dots syntax is already used for [C-variadic functions](https://doc.rust-lang.org/beta/unstable-book/language-features/c-variadic.html).

 [Previously](https://github.com/rust-lang/rust/issues/28237), ellipsis [was](https://github.com/rust-lang/rfcs/pull/1192) used as syntax for inclusive ranges, i.e. in place of `..=`.